-Making the decision to start your new nonprofit is the beginning to an incredible journey.
-You have an inspiring mission in mind, people you want to help, and the drive to do what it takes to make it happen.
+Deciding to start a new nonprofit is the beginning of an incredible journey.
+You have an inspiring mission in mind, people you want to help, and the drive to do whatever it takes to make an impact.

-The following checklist will help you ensure you have everything you need to get funded, become official, and stay organized:
+The following checklist covers the basics of everything you need to get funded, become official, and stay organized:

 - Organize your resources.